noseratio/coroutines-talk/README.md

 }
 ```

-This however would have a somewhat different semantic.
-We'd only get notified about the completion of the whole method, not the intermediate steps (versus `yield return`).
-So we'd lose precise control over how the execution flow gets suspended and resumed at the points of `await`.
+However, this would have a somewhat different semantic.
+We'd only be notified about the completion of the whole method, not the intermediate steps (versus `yield return`).
+So, we'd lose precise control over how the execution flow gets suspended and resumed at the points of `await`.
 It's possible to implement a custom `TaskScheduler`, `SynchronizationContext` or a [C# awaitable](https://stackoverflow.com/a/22854116) to control that, but that'd come with added code complexity and runtime overhead.

 Ideally, we should be using `async`/`await` for awaiting the results of an actual asynchronous API, rather than for suspending the execution flow, and using `yield return` for the latter.